nats-io/nats-general/architecture/ARCHITECTURE.md

 ## Streaming client design and architecture

  The [NATS streaming protocol](http://nats.io/documentation/streaming/nats-streaming-protocol/) is more complex, as it requires a larger number of fields in the internal protocol messages.
-Because of this, it has been implemented as a binary protocol atop core NATS utlilizing [protobuf](https://github.com/google/protobuf) for serialization.
-While NATS streaming clients use *a different client API*, because they sit atop NATS, many of the of the features found in core NATS are availableto NATS streaming clients.
+It is a binary protocol over the NATS protocol utlilizing [protobuf](https://github.com/google/protobuf) for serialization.
+While NATS streaming clients use *a different client API*, many of the of the features found in core NATS are available to NATS streaming clients.
 However, streaming messages and core NATS messages are not interchangable.
+NATS streaming also uses a separate subject namespace than core NATS, so messages can not be published via streaming and subscribed via core NATS.

  All officially supported clients provide the following: